Uvacoder/port-greweb/_posts/2013-08-20-FM-audio-api.md

 An envelope in electronic music will generally look like this:

 [![](/images/2013/08/500px-ADSR_parameter.svg.png)](http://en.wikipedia.org/wiki/File:ADSR_parameter.svg)

 An Envelope corresponds to a **note lifespan**.
 It is the minimum required for making our Synth.

-Basically, **we automate that amplitude through time for each note triggered** (our next demo will have a melody).
+We will generally **automate that amplitude through time for each note triggered**.

-This Envelope can be done both for the Modulator and the Carrier, and
-we can use two completely different envelopes to obtain different sound effects.

-Here is a demo playing a melody with different envelopes, Play and see how the Spectrum Analyzer is moving:
+Here is a demo.
+Play, try to hold and release a note, and observe how the Spectrum Analyzer is moving:

-<iframe width="100%" height="400" src="http://fiddle.jshell.net/greweb/tyEKr/3/show/light/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>
+<iframe width="100%" height="400" src="http://fiddle.jshell.net/greweb/tyEKr/8/show/light/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>
-<a href="http://jsfiddle.net/greweb/tyEKr/3/" target="_blank" style="display: block; text-align: right">Open on jsfiddle</a>
+<a href="http://jsfiddle.net/greweb/tyEKr/8/" target="_blank" style="display: block; text-align: right">Open on jsfiddle</a>

+**Two different envelopes** has been used: one for the **Modulator** and one for the **Carrier** which produce **different sound effects in a note lifespan**.

-*We won't make an interactive demo for changing these envelope parameters, but you can try them in the ZOUND project (or see the video).*
+*We won't make an interactive demo for changing these envelope parameters, but you can try them in the ZOUND project (or see again the video).*

 ### Finetuning

+Another interesting effect occurs **when the frequency of the Modulator is very close to the frequency of the Carrier**.
+In the following example, we have set both oscillators to the same frequency but we expose a "detune" parameter which allows to change a bit the frequency of the Modulator.

+<iframe width="100%" height="400" src="http://fiddle.jshell.net/greweb/X95S6/3/show/light/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>
+<a href="http://jsfiddle.net/greweb/X95S6/3/" target="_blank" style="display: block; text-align: right">Open on jsfiddle</a>

+You can slightly notice that a sound is regulary looping like if it was an LFO effect.
+You can also visualize it on the graph.

+This effect corresponds to the **[phase](http://tinyurl.com/nzkus8) change between both oscillators**: it regulary change from **"in-phase"** state (where it have exactly the same sine waveform at the same time) to a desynchronize **"out-of-phase"** (because of the small detune), and then slightly go to the next "in-phase" step.
+More the frequencies are close, more it takes time to oscillate from phase to phase.

+This effect is especially awesome when you start mixing multiple synths together and finetune a bit each one so they don't sound exactly on the same frequency.

 ### Modulating the Modulator